plausible/ch/README.md

 # Ch

 Minimal HTTP ClickHouse client for Elixir.

-See the [Ecto adapter](https://github.com/plausible/chto) as well!
+Used as the driver for a [ClickHouse Ecto adapter.](https://github.com/plausible/chto)

 ## Installation